|1 prior science course||

 textbook -- Discovering the Universe Freeman publishing

 Astronomy is broken down into sections as we begin our journey.
 The first visit is to planet Earth and the tools of astronomy.
 As we venture outward, the solar system will be studied.
 After that, the stars and their properties will then be studied.
-Finally, we will looked at interstellar travel, both ours and others (?).
-Not only is this information interesting in life, it also will prepare you for the role as voters in decided if money and resources should be spent in the name of Astronomy.
+Finally, we will look at interstellar travel, both ours and others (?).
+Not only is this information interesting in life, but it also will prepare you for the role as voters in decided if money and resources should be spent in the name of Astronomy.
 Finally, it impresses friends and dates to no end.
 Trust me.

 OUTCOMES and COURSE OBJECTIVES:

 1. The learner will be able to understand and use the scientific method in solving problems.